 The most disruptive technology is an educated consumer.

-Check out our White Papers to learn about OaaS, how to be up 100% of the time (INCLUDING MAINTANENCE), increase profitability, scale on demand, etc.
+Check out our white papers to learn about OaaS, how to be up 100% of the time (INCLUDING MAINTENANCE), increase profitability, scale on demand, etc.

 No Excuse.
 No Exception.
 No Downtime.

 Peak Hosting stands alone as the only cloud or managed hosting provider to deliver a 100% SLA with zero exceptions or carve outs for scheduled or emergency maintenance windows.
 Only Peak Hosting is able to maintain, repair, and upgrade our environment with zero interruption to the customer’s service.
 Our expertise, architecture, and design provide the certainty that your service will never be down.

 Most managed hosting providers claim to provide 100% uptime, however they all carve out scheduled maintenance windows and emergency maintenance windows (which are effectively defined as “Whenever they’re needed for as long as it takes”).
 This is absurd!
 To say you will always be up except for when you’ll be down is like saying in your wedding vows you’ll be faithful except for all of the times you’re cheating!